Simla Agreement

-On 23 April 2025, India suspended the Indus Waters Treaty, alleging Pakistan's involvement in the 2025 Pahalgam terrorist attack.
+On 23 April 2025, India suspended the Indus Waters Treaty, alleging Pakistani government connections to the 2025 Pahalgam terrorist attack.
 Pakistan officially condemned the attack and denied the claim of its involvement and, in-turn, suspended the Simla Agreement on 24 April 2025, as well as suspending trade with India and closing land and air routes.

 Details

-The treaty was signed in 1972 in Simla (also spelt "Shimla") in India by Zulfiqar Ali Bhutto, the President of Pakistan, and Indira Gandhi, the Prime Minister of India.
+The treaty was signed in 1972 in Simla (also spelt "Shimla" in India) by Zulfiqar Ali Bhutto, the President of Pakistan, and Indira Gandhi, the Prime Minister of India.
 The agreement also paved the way for diplomatic recognition of Bangladesh by Pakistan.
 Technically, the document was signed at 0040 hours in the night of 3 July; despite this official documents are dated 2 July 1972.
 Some of the major outcomes of the Simla Agreement are: